2019 Balakot airstrike: Incident

-The target
+Target

 There has been ambiguity among the sources as to what the exact target was, and about whether the madrasa – Taleem ul-Quran run by Masood Azhar's brother-in-law, Muhammad Yusuf Azhar (involved in the hijacking of Indian Airlines Flight 814), was an active JeM camp or not.

 According to a diplomatic cable leaked in 2011, a 2004 United States Department of Defense interrogation report stated that Balakot had "a training camp that offers both basic and advanced terrorist training on explosives and artillery."
 In contrast, military analysts asserted that whilst the area used to host militant camps, they dispersed after the 2005 Pakistan earthquake to avoid detection by the international aid groups providing relief in the area.

 Indian intelligence sources claim that the camp was located in a hilltop forest, 20 km from Balakot, and that it was a resort-style facility, with space and room for 500–700 militants, including a swimming pool, cooks and cleaners.
 The New York Times mentioned western security officials of having doubted the existence of such large-scale training camps, asserting that Pakistan no longer runs them and that "militant groups are spread out in small groups around the country".

 Independent Urdu noted that the madrasa had held JeM events promoting jihad as recently as 2018, which were advertised in its magazines, including speeches about Syed Ahmad Barelvi by JeM leader Abdul Rauf Azhar.

 The local people varied as to the purpose of the facility.
 In the immediate aftermath of the strikes, whilst some claimed of it being an active JeM training camp, others asserted it to have been a mere school for the local children and that such militant camps used to exist far earlier.
 On later visits by Reuters, the locals claimed that the school had been shut down about a year back and was no longer operational.